stevemanavalan/IRTEX/README.md

 There are many python notebooks for different types of implementation.
 We have used 2 different datasets for the image search implementation.
 They are
   1. CIFAR-10 dataset : Implemented in CIFARPython.ipynb notebook.
+                        Implemented Individual Descriptor Feature Extraction and applying Linear Regression to get the contribution of each descriptor in the final retrieval.
+The experiment is done in CifarMpegIndividualFeatures.ipynb notebook.
+It can be found at Python/Notebook/CifarMpegIndividualFeatures.ipynb
                         #### This notebook can be found at Python/Notebook/CIFARPython.ipynb
   2. PASCAL dataset : Implemented in PascalPython.ipynb notebook.
                       #### This notebook can be found at Python/Notebook/PascalPython.ipynb